 We are looking forward to the new term, why not join us for a taster session?

 The choir meet between 12noon-1pm in the chapel every Wednesday lunchtime during term time.
 Email Kate - email@example.com to book a taster session.

-You are welcome to join at any time!
 With a varied repertoire of pop, folk, rock, jazz, blues and gospel, and open to requests for your favourite tunes, the New Room Community Choir hopes to bring people together through singing.
 No auditions, no need to read music – everyone is welcome!
-For Meg and Judit, our choir leaders, the idea of the New Room Choir is to create a relaxed space to enjoy singing together and have fun learning new songs.
+For our choir leaders, the idea of the New Room Choir is to create a relaxed space to enjoy singing together and have fun learning new songs.

-Just £3 per rehearsal.
-You are able to pay for a term or pay as you go.
+Just £4 per rehearsal.
+Click here to purchase your £40 subscription for the Autumn/Winter term (10 weeks).
+Please purchase your Autumn/Winter term subscription by the start of the first rehearsal on 20 September.
 All monies go to support the work of the choir.
-Please email Kate firstname.lastname@example.org or call 01179264740 for further information.
+Please email Kate - firstname.lastname@example.org for further information.